NDecision/Banzai/README.md

 ##Logging
 By default, Banzai will log to the Debug console in debug mode and will not log in release mode.

 The [Banzai.Log4Net package](https://www.nuget.org/packages/Banzai.Log4Net/) will allow you to log to Log4Net.

+The [Banzai.NLog package](https://www.nuget.org/packages/Banzai.NLog/) will allow you to log to NLog.

-Obviously, you must configure Log4Net as you normally would.
+Obviously, you must configure Log4Net or NLog as you normally would.

 Banzai will log a number of Error/Info/Debug operations to the log by default.
 From any INode (v1.0.7 or greater), a LogWriter will be exposed for your own custom logging.
+At the DEBUG logging level, node stopwatch timings for every node run will also be logged.

 Setting up Log4Net (after installing the package)